Lionboy

 Lionboy is a children's and young adult's fantasy trilogy written by Zizou Corder (the shared pen-name of English novelist Louisa Young and her daughter Isabel Adomakoh Young).

 The series

-The book series is about a young boy named Charlie Ashanti who can speak the language of cats, after accidentally swapping blood with a leopard cub.
+The book series is about a young boy named Charlie Ashanti, who is of Ghanaian and British heritage, and who can speak the language of cats, after accidentally swapping blood with a leopard cub.
 Charlie is on the run on a floating circus, with six lions in tow, aiming to return them to the wild of Morocco and to rescue his parents who have been kidnapped by a sinister corporation known as the Corporacy.

 The first book is known simply as Lionboy.
 The sequel, Lionboy: The Chase, continues the story of Charlie and the lions, with most of the story set in Venice.
 It was published by Puffin in the summer of 2004.
 The final instalment of the trilogy, Lionboy: The Truth, concludes the story and was published in January 2006.
+The books were among the first UK children's novels to have a mixed-race hero.